-A checklist can be handy, but if you are keen to get your hands dirty the information below will explain each of the steps listed above in more detail, including providing links to additional resources.
+A checklist can be handy, but if you are keen to get your hands dirty the information below will explain each of the steps listed above in more detail, or provide links to additional resources.

 Ok, with that out of the way let’s dive into one of the more interesting aspects of guitar maintenance, humidity.

 Your guitar is almost completely made from wood.
-Wood, is ‘hygroscopic’ aka absorptive, meaning it holds or loses moisture content in line with the relative humidity of its surroundings.
+Wood, is ‘hygroscopic’ aka absorptive, meaning it holds or loses moisture based on the relative humidity of its surroundings.

 The amount of moisture wood is capable of holding is known as its equilibrium moisture content (EMC).
 Wood can take up to three days to fully acclimatize and reach EMC.

-Alternatively, if the guitar is kept in a very dry environment, it will quickly lose moisture as the cells in the wood contract.
-And while a ‘dry’ guitar will sound more resonant than a ‘wet’ guitar, if allowed to dry excessively, at its most extreme, your acoustic guitar might develop cracks in the soundboard, along with other structural issues including sharp fret ends as the wood in the neck contracts, loose bracing, and changes to neck relief.
-All of which can then affect playability, tuning stability and intonation.
+Alternatively, if the guitar is kept in a very dry environment, it will lose moisture as the cells in the wood contract.
+And while a ‘dry’ guitar will sound more resonant than a ‘wet’ guitar, if allowed to dry excessively, at its most extreme, your acoustic guitar might develop cracks in the soundboard, along with other structural issues.
+This includes sharp fret ends (fret sprout) as the wood in the neck contracts, loose bracing, and changes to neck relief.
+All of which can then affect playability, tuning stability, and intonation.

-To counter the effects of humidity, you must first measure the relative humidity with a hygrometer, and then control humidity through the use of a humidifier.
+To better manage the effects of humidity, you must measure the relative humidity with a hygrometer, and then control humidity through the use of a humidifier.

 If you are unsure of what a hygrometer is or how humidifiers work and which is best for your situation you can read all about how to do this here, including tips on how to store your acoustic guitar at 45% – 55% relative humidity.